-First of all, we recommend never jailbreaking your iPhone.
-Third-party apps are much more likely to put your device at risk, so you should really stick to what’s available in the Apple app store.
-And speaking of apps in the Apple store…
+First of all, we don’t recommend jailbreaking your iPhone.
+Third-party apps can put your device at risk, so you should stick to the Apple’s App Store.
+And speaking of apps in the Apple Store…

 How to remove a virus from an Android phone

-If you notice any of the symptoms mentioned above on your device and suspect you might have a virus, there are a few different methods you can try to remove it.
+If you notice your device exhibiting any of the symptoms mentioned above and suspect you have a virus, there are a few different methods you can try to remove it.

 Run a phone virus scan

 Google Play is full of antivirus apps that you can use to scan for and remove a virus from your phone.
-Here’s how to download and run a virus scan using the free AVG AntiVirus for Android app, which scans apps and files for threats in real-time.
+Here’s how to download and run a virus scan using the free AVG AntiVirus for Android app.

-Step 1: Go to the Google Play Store and download and install AVG AntiVirus for Android
+Step 1: Head over to the Google Play Store and install AVG AntiVirus for Android.